The Painter and The Buyer

-The Painter and The Buyer is a 1565 pen and ink on brown paper painting by Flemish artist Pieter Bruegel the Elder.
+The Painter and The Buyer is a 1565 pen-and-ink on brown paper drawing by the Netherlandish Renaissance artist Pieter Bruegel the Elder.
 The alternative title is The Artist and The Connoisseur.
 The painter is thought to be a self-portrait of Pieter Bruegel the Elder.

 Content

 The artist holds a paint brush in his right hand, on the left past the viewer, presumably to the object he paints.
 A second man looks over his shoulder at the resulting picture.
-This work is for the viewer, however, face down.
+This work is for the viewer, however, out of panel.
 Bruegel is limited entirely to the presentation of two dissimilar men: the painter drawn in detail with disheveled hair, bushy eyebrows and unkempt beard, and the more vague outline reproduced viewer behind him with pince-nez, long nose and mouth slightly open.